kubernetes/website/content/en/docs/concepts/storage/persistent-volumes.md

 size that is within the capacity limits of underlying storage provider.
 You can monitor status of resize operation by watching `.status.resizeStatus` and events on the PVC.

 Note that,
-although you can a specify a lower amount of storage than what was requested previously, the new value must still be higher than `.status.capacity`.
+although you can specify a lower amount of storage than what was requested previously, the new value must still be higher than `.status.capacity`.
 Kubernetes does not support shrinking a PVC to less than its current size.
 {{% /tab %}}